 Each year we have a good cause.
 Thank you so much to everyone who has supported our fundraisers.
 Without the generosity of our lovely customers and talented artists, none of this would be possible.

 At start of the dreadful war in Ukraine in early 2022, Mark Braithwaite's Rosebud and Charlie wanted to do their bit to help the children fleeing from their homes in the humanitarian crisis facing Ukraine, so we launched our 'Let the Children Play' appeal, with all profits to the Disasters Emergency Committee Appeal, by November 2022, we had sent £2204 to the Ukraine Appeal.
+York Press kindly featured the story in the newspaper.

 Previous charity prints have raised funds for Mind - with the help of artist Sam Toft, we raised more than £5000 with her 'Looking After Each Other' artwork.